0345 466 2666

-In order to integrate your Bluepark site with QuickBooks Online, begin by accessing the Admin Console.
-Navigate to Site -> Configuration, click on the Payment tab, followed by the QuickBooks tab underneath.
+In order to integrate your Bluepark site with QuickBooks Online, begin by accessing the Admin Panel.
+Navigate to General -> Integrations, then click on the Accounting Options tab.

 The first stage is authenticate your Bluepark site with QuickBooks Online, click on the green Connect to QuickBooks button to link the two together in a few easy steps.
 Once this has been done, you can begin the setup process.